 2. Medium Term Loans

 Medium term loans last between 2 to 5 years.
-You can think of these kinds of loans as a cross between long and short term ones.
+You can think of medium term loans as a cross between long term loans and short term loans.

 You can get up to $500,000 with a medium term loan.
-A medium term loan is best if you have an already existing business and need more funding to expand it.
+Medium term loans work best if you have an already existing business and need more funding to expand it.
 For example, you should acquire a medium term loan if you want to hire new workers or open another location.

 To get a medium term loan, you need to have adequate credit.
 Additionally, your business needs not only to be generating revenue but also making a profit.
 Normally, lenders will consider giving your business a medium term loan if it has been operational for one year or more.
 Aside from these core qualifications, each lender will set other requirements as they see fit.